 If you’re going to do one thing to upgrade your video production, Chris suggests buying an external microphone.
 His favorite one for the money is the Blue Yeti USB Microphone, which runs around $125.
 These are great if you’re creating a podcast or happen to be in Zoom meetings all day, every day.

-Two additional accessories worth mentioning are a USB adapter for your smartphone and a “Soapbox Station.”
+Two additional accessories worth mentioning are a USB adapter for your smartphone and a webcam setup.

-If you want to get even more DIY, and you’re willing to spend around $400, you can learn how to build your own professional quality, mobile video studio.
-Chris shows you exactly how to create your own Soapbox Station and breaks down all the parts in this post.
+If you want to get even more DIY, you can learn how to build your own professional quality, webcam setup.
+We’ll show you exactly how you can create your own webcam setup this post.